runekaagaard/php-chano/docs/reference.rst

 Flags
 _____

-Sets one or more boolean values on the Chano class.
-Chainable.
+Sets a boolean option on the Chano instance.
+All flags are chainable.

 .. _autoescapeon: